TekWizely/go-parsing/lexer/README.md

 ###### Context-Switching

-Switching contexts is as easy as returning a reference to another `LexerFn`.
+Switching contexts is as easy as returning a reference to another `Lexer.Fn`.

 For example, if, within your main lexer function, you encounter a `"`, you can simply return a reference to your `quotedStringLexer` function and the Lexer will transfer control to it.